Mera-Elzab Meritum: Meritum I

 The computer was equipped with parallel and serial port not compatible with TRS-80 Expansion Interface.

 Parallel port was based on MCY7855 universal I/O chip which was Polish clone of Intel 8255.
-It could be used to control industrial processes or other pheripherials.
+It could be used to control industrial processes or other peripherals.
 Although Centronics printer may be connected, there was no software support for that option in ROM.

-Serial port used MCY7851 (clone of Intel 8251); transmission rates from 95 to 9600 bauds were possible.
+Serial port used MCY7851 (clone of Intel 8251); transmission rates from 95 to 9600 baud were possible.

 In addition, hardware counter chip 8253 was available.
 Thanks to this chip the computer could generate sound (1 channel), initially using built-in speaker later using an amplifier in a monitor.

 As mass storage, only cassette recorder can be used.
 Transmission speed was 500 baud.

 At the end of the first year of production, the computer was slightly modified by adding support for Polish characters on the screen, a keyboard with Polish characters and the memory was expanded.